Adventure Photography Tips for Travel Lovers

 Wide-Angle Zoom Lenses for Backpacking

 Wide-angle zooms, like the Canon RF 15–30mm, are your ticket to capturing sweeping landscapes or starry night skies.
-They’re a must for epic vistas.
+They shine when the scene opens up.

 Telephoto Zoom Lenses for Adventurers

-Telephoto lenses like the Nikon Z 70–180mm are awesome for wildlife shots but can get heavy.
+Telephoto lenses like the Nikon Z 70–180mm work well for wildlife without breaking your back.
 Go for lighter models to keep your pack manageable.

 All-in-One Zoom Lenses for Versatility